GravityKit/GravityView/readme.txt

 * Fixed: Connected form links were not visible in the Data Source metabox
 * Tweak: Only show Add View button to users who are able to publish Views
 * Tweak: Reduce the number of database calls by fetching forms differently
+* Fixed: Inaccurate "Key missing" error shown when license key is invalid
+* Tweak: Only show license key notices to users who have capability to edit settings, and only on GravityView pages

 __Developer Notes:__